pankod/superplate/documentation/docs/graphql-request.md

 ```
 <br/>

-Then run the following command which defined in package.json.
+Then run the following command which is defined in package.json.

 ```js title="package.json"
   "scripts": {